 This is a crucial part of the overall implementation.

 As the project team has gone through configuration steps and also the knowledge transfers phases, it is vital for the team to concentrate on the SAP training and should be involved in rigorous functional and stress testing.
 It should include both positive and negative process flow testing.
 This will help them to go through the entire functional flow of the product and at the same time they will be building up confidence over the tool.

 Once the data is loaded it is vital for the team to conduct stress testing with actual valid data.
-Testing with peak volume data, daily load, and other forms of stress testing is very important and it is recommended.
-The integration and stress testing are important because it will validate the stability of the new system and also make sure that the data flow is also accurate.
+Testing with peak volume data, daily load, and other forms of stress testing is very important and is recommended.
+The integration and stress testing are important because they will validate the stability of the new system and also make sure that the data flow is also accurate.

-Go-Live activity will be smooth and breeze if all the previous phases have been executed under strict monitoring process.
-If all the previous phases are not dealt the way they were supposed to be then it is altogether a different ball game.
+Go-Live activity will be smooth and breeze if all the previous phases have been executed under a strict monitoring process.
+If all the previous phases are not dealt with the way they were supposed to be then it is altogether a different ball game.

-Introducing a new system or tool or a service to entire different individuals, in this case, preparation is the key.
+Introducing a new system or tool or service to entire different individuals, in this case, preparation is the key.
 Within this preparation, one has to make sure that they have answered all the What If scenarios within the business processes and how is the tool or system is capable of answering or supporting in those situations.

 Further, processing maintenance contracts and documenting the overall Go-live process is vital in this phase.

 As per ASAP methodology, all the phases that we have discussed above cover the entire project lifecycle from the start to post-project management.
 With the help of these phases, it helps the team to be transparent about the entire process and helps the overall execution to be smooth.